oxc-project/oxc/README.md

 ## ⚡️ Performance

-* The parser is currently the fastest ready-for-production Rust-based parser.
+* The parser aim to be the fastest Rust-based ready-for-production parser.
 * The linter is more than 50 times faster than [ESLint], and scales with the number of CPU cores.

 <p float="left" align="middle">